 22.1(1) Permit required.
-Unless exempted in subrule 22.1(2) or to meet the parameters established in paragraph “c” of this subrule, no person shall construct, install, reconstruct or alter any equipment, control equipment or anaerobic lagoon without first obtaining a construction permit, or permit pursuant to rule 567—22.8(455B), or permits required pursuant to rules 567—22.4(455B), 567—22.5(455B), 567—31.3(455B), and 567—33.3(455B) as required in this subrule.
-A permit shall be obtained prior to the initiation of construction, installation or alteration of any portion of the stationary source or anaerobic lagoon.
+No person shall construct, install, reconstruct or alter any equipment, control equipment or anaerobic lagoon unless a permit is first obtained pursuant to this chapter, rule 567—31.3(455B), or rule 567—33.3(455B), or the equipment qualifies for an exemption under subrule 22.1(2).
+An air quality construction permit shall be obtained prior to the initiation of construction, installation or alteration of any portion of the stationary source or anaerobic lagoon, unless the parameters in paragraph “c” of this subrule are met.

 a.
-Existing sources.
-Sources built prior to September 23, 1970, are not subject to this subrule, unless they have been modified, reconstructed, or altered on or after September 23, 1970.
+Existing equipment.
+Existing Equipment is not subject to this subrule, unless it has been modified, reconstructed, or altered on or after September 23, 1970.

 b.
 New or reconstructed major sources of hazardous air pollutants.
 No person shall construct or reconstruct a major source of hazardous air pollutants, as defined in 40 CFR 63.2 and 40 CFR 63.41 as adopted by reference in 567—subrule 23.1(4), unless a construction permit has been obtained from the department, which requires maximum achievable control technology for new sources to be applied.
 The permit shall be obtained prior to the initiation of construction or reconstruction of the major source.

 c.
-New, reconstructed, or modified sources may initiate construction prior to issuance of the construction permit by the department if they meet the eligibility requirements stated in subparagraph (1) below.
+Construction prior to issuance of an air quality construction permit issued by the department may begin if the eligibility requirements stated in subparagraph (1) below are met.
 The applicant must assume any liability for construction conducted on a source before the permit is issued.
 In no case will the applicant be allowed to hook up the equipment to the exhaust stack or operate the equipment in any way that may emit any pollutant prior to receiving a construction permit.

 (1) Eligibility.